liamckenna/LEE_SPEAK/content/_index.md

 I'm Liam, a grad student studying Computer Graphics.

-At the top you'll find links to all the subsections of my blog.
-Gaming, Music, and Miscellaneous are all blog topics where you're free to browse my unwanted opinions, with Sweet Synopsis being a side project I felt right to have hosted here.
+At the top you'll find links to the subsections of my blog.
+Gaming, Music, and Miscellaneous are all topics where you're free to browse my unwanted opinions, with Sweet Synopsis being a side project I felt right to have hosted here.

 LEE_SPEAK was created for a handful of reasons, chiefly that I needed some sort of outlet, but also because